brack3t/Banana-Py/README.txt

     MAILCHIMP_REDIRECT_URI = 'http://your-domain.com/bananas/ripe/'
     MAILCHIMP_COMPLETE_URI = 'http://your-domain.com/'

-The last setting, ``MAILCHIMP_COMPLET_URI`` can be anything you want, a Profile page or some view of your own that create a user account for the new user.
+The last setting, ``MAILCHIMP_COMPLETE_URI`` can be anything you want, a Profile page or some view of your own that create a user account for the new user.

 In the template(s) where you want to display the authorize link::